Reuters blogging platform hacked, false Syria blog posted

 One of the false posts purported to be an interview with Riad al-Asaad, the head of the Free Syrian Army.

-"Reuters did not carry out such an interview and the posting has been deleted," the Reuters (TRI.TO) (TRI.N) statement said.
+"Reuters did not carry out such an interview and the posting has been deleted," the Reuters statement said.

 In the purported interview, the FSA leader was alleged to have said his forces were pulling back from the northern province of Aleppo after clashes with the Syrian army.